 - Sugar - Just a touch.
 It's important for balance.
 Stout is quite bitter.

-- Soy sauce - For "meaty" flavour.
-It's my secret weapon in any dish that needs deep, rich, meaty flavour.
-In combination with the Guinness, it really adds a massive flavour punch which is really important in a vegan recipe like this one which is traditionally made with meat.
+- Soy sauce - For "meaty" flavor.
+It's my secret weapon in any dish that needs deep, rich, meaty flavor.
+In combination with the Guinness, it adds a massive flavor punch which is important in a vegan recipe like this one which is traditionally made with meat.
 Use gluten-free soy sauce or tamari to keep the recipe gluten-free.

 How to Make Vegan Irish Stew